abhilipsasahoo03/Palindrome-Checker-in-Hodor-language/README.md

 The error was expected because ```prompt()``` is a method of Global ```window``` object found in browsers.
 The Palindrome.js file allows the webpage to respond to user activity, therefore, it is best suited to browser console or from inside an HTML file.

-However, I modified the existing Palindrome.js file to Palen.js to take Command line inputs.
-Then, I converted it to Hodor file Palen.hd using js2hd tool via the Command Prompt only.
+However, I modified the existing Palindrome.js file to Palin.js to take Command line inputs.
+Then, I converted it to Hodor file Palin.hd using js2hd tool via the Command Prompt only.
 And it works!

 My own Palindrome Checker using Hodor Programming language: